Youstart-Labs/SummerTraining2018/01_ANGULAR/3_ANGULAR_ROUTING/README.md

 Check now you can now switch between the two components.
 Links will be always visible as they are outside the router outlet.

+## Mini Project 2

+### Converting Photogram,Bloggr,Twtr,EShoppie to Angular Project

+1. Pick your `tabler-dev` theme.
+Don't use the `jQuery` version of assignment.
+Use the fresh theme package zip.
+2. You have to create the same kind of application as in Assignment 4.
+Only difference being code should be done in Angular 6.
+You will have to divide the theme in components like "header", "footer", "content", "cards" etc.
+3. Use a JSON array to represent all your cards in your project.
+A `*ngFor` will create cards according to data.
+No static card will be there if your array is empty.
+4. You will have to create a form to enter all info of a new card.
+Don't use `prompt` now.
+5. All CSS files can be used in global `index.html` or `angular.json` file to have proper linking.
+Also you can use `assets` folder to host all files - you might have to change paths.
+6. All pages `login`, `signup`, `form` will be separate components.
+Main page such as `gallery` page can be a component containing multiple components - `header`, `footer` and `card` components
+7. All pages will be linked via `Routing`.
+8. Data of JSON format will be stored under `Services` which can share data between components.That means all your cards must be generated via some data in `Service` and not directly written in HTML.
+9. From login page you must be able to pass data of username to top of header component in next page.
+10. Form data should create in new cards in your respective project.
+That data will be shared via services.